derickr/derickrethans-articles/200508261608-erecoverableerror.rst

 E_NOTICE: Just for little notices to inform the user that something might have gone wrong.

-E_WARNING: Something went wrong, probably resulting in unwanted behavior
+E_WARNING: Something went wrong, probably resulting in unwanted behaviour
 - should be fixed by the script's writer.

 E_RECOVERABLE_ERROR: An error situation occurred, which is probably